ASPP/ASPP-2018-numpy/README.md

 vectorized-optimized-faster-NumPy version of the first function and it runs 10x faster than the pure Python version.
 But it is hardly readable.

-Last, but not least, you may have noticed the the `random_walk_fast` works but is not reproducible at all, which is pretty annoying.
-If you want to know why, you can have a look at the article [Re-run, Repeat, Reproduce, Reuse,
-Replicate: Transforming Code into Scientific Contributions](https://www.frontiersin.org/articles/10.3389/fninf.2017.00069/full).
+**Warning**: You may have noticed (or not) that the `random_walk_fast` works but is not reproducible at all, which is pretty annoying in Science.
+If you want to know why, you can have a look at the article [Re-run, Repeat, Reproduce, Reuse, Replicate: Transforming Code into Scientific Contributions](https://www.frontiersin.org/articles/10.3389/fninf.2017.00069/full). that I wrote with Fabien Benureau.

 ## ❷ – Warmup